libresh/libre.sh/README.md

 To install application `wordpress` on `example.org`, first make point example.org to your server IP, and then, just run:

 ```
-provision -a github.com/indiehosters/wordpress -u example.org -s
+libre provision -a github.com/indiehosters/wordpress -u example.org -s
 ```

-Run `provision` for more details on the capabilities of the script.
+Run `libre provision` for more details on the capabilities of the script.

-### debug an application
+## To debug a module or an application:

 ```
-docker-compose ps
+libre ps
-docker-compose logs
+libre logs -f --tail=100
-stop
+libre stop
-start
-restart
+libre restart
 ```

 ## Contributing